 Any group of students may organize and request status as a registered Hamline University organization.
 All student organizations must be registered through Student Activities and Leadership Development.
 Once registered, student organizations can also apply to be chartered through the Hamline Undergraduate Student Congress.
 More information on the chartering process is available below.

-- Meet with the Assistant Director of Student Activities and Leadership Development
+- Meet with the Director of Student Activities and Leadership Development

 Upon approval, the organization will be included in the Student Organization Directory.

 - Serve a unique function on campus; requests for redundant organizations may be denied